miohtama/opsec/source/background/author.rst

 About the author
 ================

-Mikko Ohtamaa has been a web developer and Linux sysadmin since mid-nineties.
-His primary development technologies are Python and JavaScript, but he has also written a great share of PHP, Java, C and assembler.
+Mikko Ohtamaa has passionately been working in technology startups and mobile companies since mid nineties.
+Before a graduation in MSc. in Industrial Engineering and Management from University of Oulu, Mikko worked for mobile web pioneers such as Nokia, iobox and MyOrigo.
+Later Mikko pursued enterprenerial career first in open source consultancy and health care and then as the CTO of LocalBitcoins.

-Mikko's professional experience includes the architecture of international medical systems where data security and privacy played a key role.
-When working as the CTO of LocalBitcoins, a large global Bitcoin exchange, he was in the receiving end of phishing, denial or service, black hat hacking and various other attacks.
+Mikko's professional past includes crafting architecture for international medical systems where privacy and proper authorization played a key role.
+When working as the CTO of LocalBitcoins, a global Bitcoin exchange, he has protecting the financial assets of thousands of customers at the receiving end of phishing, denial or service, black hat and other attacks.
+This responsibility where a security compromise might mean the death of business and harm for millions of people resulted to the begin of this guide.
+Mikko wants to educate about his business approach to security with responsibility and practicality: always know what you are doing, why you are doing and how to minimize the risks.

-Mikko has been actively following the web security scene during his career.
-He writes blog `opensourcehacker.com <https://opensourcehacker.com>`_ where web development focused security-themed articles appear now and then.
+Mikko has wrote HTML since 1995.
+His core programming languages includes Python and JavaScript.
+He has been working with all major web development ecosystems, mobile ecosystems and some embedded systems.
+You can follow his blog `opensourcehacker.com <https://opensourcehacker.com>`_ where web development and security-themed articles appear now and then.

-Further information
+More information

 * `Blog <https://opensourcehacker.com>`_